RasaHQ/rasa-nlu-examples/docs/docs/tokenizer/thai_tokenizer.md

 In order to use the `ThaiTokenizer` the language **must** be set to `th` - no other languages are supported by this tokenizer.

+!!! note
+    In order to use this tool you'll need to ensure the correct dependencies are installed.

+    ```
+    pip install "rasa_nlu_examples[thai] @ https://github.com/RasaHQ/rasa-nlu-examples.git"
+    ```

 ## Configurable Variables

 None